Quantum Darwinism-encoding transitions on expanding trees: Expanding tree models

 We excluded the case $k = 1, f = 1/2$ for now, since it leads to a qualitatively distinct behavior from $k > 1$, as we shall see below (Section~\ref{sec:IC}).
 Here is an illustration with $t = 1, k =2$ and $n = t + k = 3$:

 It is hopefully clear from this figure that $F_{t,k}$ can be also constructed by an recursion on $t$.
-Indeed, $F_{t=0, k}$ contains exactly one qubit; it can be chosen arbitrarily without affecting $\mathbb{P}(\tilde{Q})$.
+Indeed, $F_{t=0, k}$ contains exactly one qubit, which can be chosen arbitrarily.
 For $t = 0, 1, 2, \dots$, the fraction $ F_{t + 1,k} $ is obtained by joining two copies of $F_{t,k}$, associated with the two descendants of the root: